E3SM-Project/Omega/components/omega/doc/devGuide/Analysis.md

 spatial reduction; a `Time` prefix denotes a temporal reduction, with the period parsed from the first digit in the token) and the operator is created via the factory and wrapped in an `OperatorNode`.

+**Parenthesized arguments:** The parser supports operators with parenthesized arguments for passing field names, scalar values, or other parameters.
+The parser respects parenthesis depth when splitting on underscores, so `Field_BinaryMultiply(OtherField)_ScalarMultiply(1.0e-6)` correctly parses as three tokens: `Field`, `BinaryMultiply(OtherField)`, and `ScalarMultiply(1.0e-6)`.
+Different operators interpret parenthesized arguments differently:
+- `BinaryMultiply(FieldName)` — second input field name
+- `ScalarMultiply(Value)` — scalar value (parsed from string to Real)
+- `ExtractRegion(MaskName)` — mask field name passed via Config
+- `BinnedAccumulator(BinIndexField)` — bin index field name
+- `TransectAccumulator(TransectName)` — transect name for mask lookup

+An optional `Config` parameter can be passed to `parseChainAndBuildOps()` to provide operator-specific configuration that applies to all operators in the chain (e.g., binning parameters, integration direction).

 After all groups have registered their chains, the constructor resolves the graph edges with `buildOperatorDependencies()`, which matches each node's